darekkay/dashboard/docs/development/README.md

 The label keys can be viewed in a `debug` mode by adding `debug:labels` to the URL, e.g. [https://dashboard.darekkay.com/?debug:labels](https://dashboard.darekkay.com/?debug:labels).

 Default UI language is based on the browser language and can be changed by the user in the settings dialog.

+## Browser support

+All current browsers are supported (Chrome, Firefox, Safari, Edge).
+IE11 is **not** supported, mostly due to the usage of [CSS Custom Properties](https://caniuse.com/#search=custom%20properties).
+I've tried using [a polyfill](https://github.com/nuxodin/ie11CustomProperties), but the results weren't great.

 ## Commit message format